00010023/wt.coursework2/docs/src/guide/tree.md

 # Structure

-From the structure below, there has been displayed recursive structure of the whole ecosystem
+From the structure below, there has been displayed recursive structure of the whole ecosystem (with date of last edits)!

 <Tree></Tree>